-The Group's interest at year-end in the Coronation Global Equity Select [ZAR] Feeder Fund is 21% (30 September 2021: 19%); and its interest in the Coronation Global Sustainable Equity Income Fund\ is 100% (30 September 2021: 100%) and in the Coronation International Equity Fund\ is 100% (30 September 2021: 100%) and its holding in Coronation Emerging Markets Diversified Equity Fund\ is 100%.
+The Group's interest at period end in the Coronation Global Equity Income Fund is 100% (30 September 2022: 100%), in the Coronation Emerging Markets Diversified Equity Fund is 100% (30 September 2022: 0%) and in the Coronation International Equity Fund is 100% (30 September 2022: 100%).

-The Group consolidates the Coronation Global Equity Select [ZAR] Feeder Fund; the Coronation Global Sustainable Equity Income Fund\ and the Coronation International Equity Fund\ due to the seed capital invested in the funds relative to the total fund size being significant.
-In the current year, the Group seeded the Coronation Emerging Markets Diversified Equity Fund\ and is the largest unitholder in these funds and as such will consolidate this fund.
+The Group consolidates the Coronation Global Equity Income Fund, the Coronation Emerging Markets Diversified Equity Fund, and the Coronation International Equity Fund due to the seed capital invested in the funds relative to the total fund size being significant.

-During the year, the Group's interest in Coronation Global Frontiers Fund and Coronation Sustainable Global Emerging Markets Fund\ has decreased and Coronation no longer holds any interest in these funds and as such they are no longer consolidated.
+During the year, the Group's interest in Coronation Global Equity Select [ZAR] Feeder Fund has decreased and Coronation no longer holds any interest in this fund and as such is no longer consolidated.

-\ Common Contractual Fund
+Common Contractual Fund

-23 PRINCIPAL SUBSIDIARIES, ASSOCIATES, STRUCTURED ENTITIES AND EXTERNAL INVESTORS IN CONSOLIDATED FUNDS (continued)
+25 PRINCIPAL SUBSIDIARIES, ASSOCIATES, STRUCTURED ENTITIES AND EXTERNAL INVESTORS IN CONSOLIDATED FUNDS (continued)